xavbart/42sleeptimer/README.md

 Not enough sleep, no idea of what I was doing, but at least I had my computer do some work for me.

 **Use at your own risk**, and don't complain if you came back too late on tuesday at 11am during another piscine and the E1 was so full that somebody jumped at your PC as soon as the login screen appeared.

+## TO DO
+* Clean up the code so that the variables can be changed depending on one's IFTTT applet specifics.
+* Update **readme.md** to add instructions to create applet proper.
+* Find how to link /rebind a key shortcut natively (not using any plugin) so that one may juste use `ctrl`+`shift`+`eject` to start the script.